Articles on: Animal Training

 Together, these two processes produce a conditioned animal that responds to the audio cue alone and rarely requires a pulse stimulus at all.

-The eShepherd training algorithm is designed around the CATS framework (Lee, Colditz & Campbell, 2018).
-CATS describes how an animal's stress response depends on its ability to predict and control what happens to it.
+The eShepherd training algorithm is designed around how an animal's stress response depends on its ability to predict and control what happens to it.

 An animal that: